East Kimberley, Western Australia

 At Argyle, we recognise the deep spiritual and cultural significance of the land to the Traditional Owners and respect the cultural heritage of the Traditional Owners and local Indigenous people.
 Traditional Owners welcome mine operators on to site through a Manthe ceremony, conferring safe passage of employees and visitors through traditional lands.
 This welcome is also a formal component of our Health and Safety induction at Argyle.

 The Participation Agreement is the formal mechanism through which we ensure that cultural heritage is protected.
-For example, every land clearance is conducted in partnership with Traditional Owners, ethnographers, archaeologists and other subject matter experts.
+For example, every land clearance has been conducted in partnership with Traditional Owners, ethnographers, archaeologists and other subject matter experts.

 In addition, every year, a Traditional Owner annual tour is held on site, during which Traditional Owners have the opportunity to visit and discuss any part of the mine where cultural heritage issues are present, including caves, underground, rehabilitation sites or water sources.